ThomasVestergaard/RemoteEntity/README.md

 RemoteEntity__RedisHostName=localhost
 ```

-## Register RemoteEntity in you application
+## Register RemoteEntity in your application
 Register dependencies in DI and start the redis connection.
 ```csharp
     var hostBuilder = Host.CreateApplicationBuilder(args);